brettz9/httpquery/README.md

 =========================

 Note that as mentioned the protocol syntax as well as tools are still very much experimental and are used at your own risk.
+Allowing arbitrary XPath or CSS Selector syntax may present some increased risk of DDOS attacks.

 While others have pioneered work in this direction (e.g., OData), it is hoped that this simple protocol will gain support and allow